Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

 For spin-1/2 fermions, there is no nontrivial 1D SPT phase on $\tau_3$.

-Furthermore, we should consider if these obstruction-free 1D block-states can be trivialized.
-For systems with spinless fermions, firstly we consider the 2D blocks $\sigma_1$, the only possible 2D bubble is ``Majorana'' bubble with anti-PBC.
-After enlarging these bubbles and proximating to the borders, they will leave 3 Majorana chains on each 1D block labeled by $\tau_1$ and 2 Majorana chains on each 1D block labeled by $\tau_3$ (reflection repermutes them).
-Nevertheless, we have elucidated that the double Majorana chain decorations on $\tau_3$ is obstructed, hence the ``Majorana'' bubble on 2D blocks $\sigma_1$ cannot change the 1D block-state.
+Moreover, we need to consider whether these obstruction-free 1D block states can be trivialized.
+For systems with spinless fermions, we start by examining the 2D blocks labeled as $\sigma_1$.
+In this case, the only possible 2D bubble is the ``Majorana" bubble with anti-periodic boundary conditions (anti-PBC).
+Once these bubbles are enlarged and positioned near the borders, they result in 3 Majorana chains on each 1D block labeled as $\tau_1$ and 2 Majorana chains on each 1D block labeled as $\tau_3$ where the reflection symmetry acts as permutation symmetry of the double mojarana chain.
+Therefore, we conclude that the Majorana chain decoration on $\tau_1$ is equivalent to the 1D fSPT state decoration on $\tau_3$ by Majorana bubble on each $\sigma_1$.

-Subsequently we consider the 2D blocks $\sigma_2$ with $\mathbb{Z}_2$ symmetry.
-Hence there are two possible 2D bubbles:``Majorana'' bubble with anti-PBC, and ``double Majorana'' bubble.
-As the first step, we consider the ``Majorana'' bubble on $\sigma_2$, which leaves 4 Majorana chains on each 1D block $\tau_2$ and 2 Majorana chains on each 1D block $\tau_3$.
-Repeatedly, the double Majorana chain decorations on $\tau_2$ is obstructed, hence the ``Majorana'' bubble on 2D blocks $\sigma_2$ cannot change the 1D block-state.
-Next step, we consider the ``double Majorana'' bubble on $\sigma_2$, which leaves 8 Majorana chains on each 1D block $\tau_2$ and 4 Majorana chains on each 1D block $\tau_3$.
-On each 1D block $\tau_2$, these 8 Majorana chains are equivalent to a trivial 1D SPT phase; on each 1D block $\tau_3$, 4 Majorana chains are also equivalent to a trivial 1D SPT phase.
-Therefore, ``double Majorana'' bubble on $\sigma_2$ cannot change the 1D block-state either.
-As a consequence, there is only one root 1D block-state for systems with spinless fermions: Majorana chain decoration on 1D blocks $\tau_1$ or 1D Haldane phase decoration on 1D blocks $\tau_2$.
+Subsequently, we consider the 2D blocks labeled as $\sigma_2$ with a $\mathbb{Z}_2$ symmetry (denoted as $M_1$).
+Consequently, there are two possible 2D bubbles: the ``Majorana" bubble with anti-PBC and the ``1D fSPT" bubble (or saying ``double Majorana chain" bubble).
+Firstly, we explore the ``Majorana" bubble on $\sigma_2$, which results in 2 Majorana chains on each 1D block $\tau_2$ and 1 Majorana chains on each 1D block $\tau_3$. { Now we check how the symmetry acts on these majorana chains.
+As there is one Majorana chain on $\tau_3$, we only need to consider the two Majorana chains on $\tau_2$.
+Under $M_1$, the two Majorana chains are invariant individually while under $M_2$, they are exchanged, which means it is a 1d fSPT protected by $M_2$ symmetry, corresponding to the phases labeled by $(\mathsf{r}_0,\mathsf{r}_1,\mathsf{r}_2,\mathsf{r}_3)=(0,0,1,0)$.
+Therefore, the ``Majorana bubble" on $\sigma_2$ trivializes the state with single Majorana chain on $\tau_3$ together with 1d fSPT protected by $M_2$ on $\tau_2$.

+Secondly, we consider the ``double Majorana" bubble on $\sigma_2$.
+We denote the two Majorana chains are built up by Majorana fermions $\gamma_1$ and $\gamma_2$, which, under $M_1$, get exchanged.
+Further, under $M_2$, these two Majorana fermions transform into $\gamma_{1,2}'$, that comprise the ``double Majorana" bubble on another $\sigma_2$.
+The ``double Majorana" bubble on $\sigma_2$ finally results in a state with the 1d fSPT on $\tau_3$ together with four-Majorana-chain on $\tau_2$ built up by Majorana fermions $\gamma_{1,2}$ and $\gamma_{1,2}'$.
+To see which 1d phase the four-Majorana-chain belongs to, we check the symmetry: Then it is trivial 1d fSPT.
+Further we see whether it is Haldane phase.
+For this, we construct the corresponding operators in many-body Hilbert are given by